 We finished the day by participating in a naming ceremony where we were given Ghanian names and bracelets based on the Ghanian tradition of giving names based on which day of the week you were born.

 Last, we enjoyed an AMAZING performance from a group that does a variety of difference traditional African dances.
 They even taught us a few moves.
-I was exhausted before this performance and wasn’t terribly excited about it but it turned out to be one of my favorite parts!
+I was exhausted before this performance and wasn’t terribly excited about it but it turned out to be one of my favorite parts of my trip to Ghana!
 It was so much fun!

-Day 5 was our other tourism focused day on the trip.
+Day 5 was our other tourism focused day on the trip to Ghana.
 We woke up and left for Kakum National Park where we got to do a canopy walk through the treetops in the rainforest.

 It was a little scary (even for me the adrenaline junkie!) but the views were INCREDIBLE.